SAP/cloud-sdk/STYLEGUIDE.md

 ### Function Words

 Function words are he are words like “a”, “the” and “and”.
-In some cases, you might need those in it to clarify what your page is about, but usually, you can leave them out.
+Avoid function words in slugs and only include them if they are needed to clarify the slug.

 For example, the following would be a slug for a migration page: